berylliumsec/orionOps/README.md

 # PETUSAWO

-The purpose of the project is to remove clutter from vulnerability scans so that penetration testers can focus on severe vulnerabilities that can be easily used to exploit a system or application.
+The purpose of the project is to:
+- Remove clutter from vulnerability scans
+- Track a target's vulnerability over time using grafana dashboards

 ## Supported Open Source Applications